rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 ## Data

-Data were retrieved from IPUMS USA using the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.
+The data were retrieved from IPUMS USA using the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.

+**Data Source Citation:**
+Steven Ruggles, Sarah Flood, Matthew Sobek, Daniel Backman, Grace Cooper, Julia A. Rivera Drew, Stephanie Richards, Renae Rodgers, Jonathan Schroeder, and Kari C.W.
+Williams.
+IPUMS USA: Version 16.0 [dataset].
+Minneapolis, MN: IPUMS, 2025. https://doi.org/10.18128/D010.V16.0

+Raw ACS/IPUMS data files are not included in this repository and can be obtained by registering through IPUMS USA and downloading the corresponding ACS 5-year samples.
 For detailed information on variable selection and additional variables, please refer to the [Variable Selection Details](variable-selection-details.md) page.

 ### Renter Household & Unit Structure Criteria: